r5valkyrie/docs/docs/datatables.md

 This Datatable also defines toggleMods for Mods, i.e.: "altfire_highcal" for "hopup_highcal_rounds"

 0xB96787430378078B ?? // TODO: clarify what this one does
+This Datatable defines toggleMods for Mods, i.e.: "altfire_highcal" for "hopup_highcal_rounds" AS WELL
 ```
 The Datatable which determines weapon compatibility with attachments / hop-ups is:
 ```